windmill-labs/windmilldocs/docs/how-tos/0_self_host.md

 Default credentials are `admin@windmill.dev` and `changeme`
 :::

+### Update

+To update to newer version of Windmill, all you have to do is run:

+`docker compose pull` or `docker compose pull windmill` if you wish to update only the Windmill image.

+Database volume is persistent, so updating the database image is safe too.

 ## Compile from source

 1. Go to `frontend/`: `npm run install`, `npm run generate-backend-client` then